-Curtains and Drapes are types of soft window treatment which are made of a piece of fabric/cloth to block or obscure light and maintain privacy.
+Curtains and Drapes are types of soft window treatments that are made of a piece of fabric/cloth to block or obscure light and maintain privacy.
 They are usually hung on a rod inside of a window/door opening and are available in a variety of materials, sizes, colors, textures, and patterns.

 - Adjust privacy needs.